canonical/canonical-sphinx-extensions/README.md

-# LXD Sphinx extensions
+# Canonical Sphinx extensions

-This package provides several Sphinx extensions that are used in the [LXD documentation](https://linuxcontainers.org/lxd/docs/master/), but can also be useful for other documentation sets.
+This package provides several Sphinx extensions that are used in Canonical documentation (for example, in the [documentation starter pack](https://github.com/canonical/sphinx-docs-starter-pack)).

+**Note:** This package used to be called `lxd-sphinx-extensions` but has been renamed to `canonical-sphinx-extensions`.

 ## Installation

 Install the package with the following command:

-    pip install lxd-sphinx-extensions
+    pip install canonical-sphinx-extensions

 ## Provided extensions